cran/RavenR/README.md

   - multiple bug fixes and improvements to handling rvi, rvh, and writing rvt files.

-The version 2.0.0 of this package will be submitted to CRAN shortly, and is currently passing `R CMD CHECK`.
+The version 2.0.1 of this package is currently available on CRAN.